-This course will focus on the interaction of people with their environment to produce a unique place to live, both from an economic and cultural perspective.
-Students will develop the ability to read maps, use an atlas to learn location and characteristics of major regions and subregions of the world, and examine the effects of contemporary communication and transportation technologies on the global economy and the interconnection of the people of this earth.
-An overview of human geography (study of environment, population, resources and technology; the human impact on natural systems of air, water, and land), political geography (relevance of geographic conditions fundamental to the world's resources), and urban geography (land use) is included.
+This course will focus on the interactions of people with their regional environments around the world to produce distinctive places a unique place to live, both from a physical and cultural perspective.
+Students will develop the ability to read maps, use an atlas to learn location and characteristics of major regions and sub regions of the world, and examine the effects of contemporary communication and transportation technologies on the global economy and the interconnection of the people of this earth.
+An overview of human geography (study of environment culture, economics, the environment, politics, population, resources and technology; the human impact on natural environmental systems of air, water, and land), political geography (relevance of geographic conditions fundamental to the world's resources), and urban geography (land use) is included.